 My husband and I live far from the rest of our family.
 That makes helping out in person pretty tough.
 As my in-laws get older, I am more and more grateful that they have a ton of other family members living close by.

 Changing your lifestyle drastically as you age isn’t easy.
 My own parents are doing it after my mom’s recent hospitalization for her own heart problems.
 Issues with driving may make getting to the doctor difficult.
 And staying on top of new therapies and recommended treatment options make going to the doctor regularly vitally important.
+Heart health is not something to be taken lightly as you age.

 Do you have a loved one diagnosed with non-valvular atrial fibrillation who needs an alternative to blood thinners?
 Ask his or her cardiologist about the Boston Scientific WATCHMAN device.
 To date, there have been 100,000 implants of the WATCHMAN device worldwide.
 It is the only FDA-approved implant proven to reduce the risk of stroke in people with non-valvular AFib.